jderochervlk/fp-tsm/README.md

 I highly suggest you check out Effect, but if that seems like too much I hope you find this fork helpful.

+### Note

+V4 is considered stable and ready to use, but don't expect to fully be able to drop `fp-ts` if you are migrating.
+There might be functions missing, either intentionally or I just didn't get to it yet.

 ## Why?

 Traditional JavaScript code often requires many null checks, try/catch blocks,